-Orioles, Maryland in talks about Blue Jays in Baltimore
+Baltimore talks about hosting Blue Jays; how about Hartford?

 Blue Jays general manager Ross Atkins said this week his team had more than five contingency plans for a home stadium and was in talks with other teams.
 Blue Jays outfielder Randal Grichuk said Tuesday the players were told Oriole Park at Camden Yards in Baltimore is a possibility.

-Atkins said if the Blue Jays can’t find a major league park, their Triple-A affiliate in Buffalo, New York, would be their most likely site for home games.
-But based on what the players want and the collaboration they are getting from other teams and MLB, Atkins said the Blue Jays are focused on major league parks, as long as they can be safe.
+Atkins said earlier this week if the Blue Jays can’t find a major league park, their Triple-A affiliate in Buffalo, New York, would be their most likely site for home games.
+But it lacks major league caliber facilities and based on what the players want and the collaboration they are getting from other teams and MLB, Atkins said the Blue Jays are focused on major league parks, as long as they can be safe.
 He said health and safety is the priority, so the ability to be socially distant without comprising other teams’ ability to maintain social distance is important.

 The team had been considering playing home games at its training facility in Dunedin, Florida, but that is among the states that are virus hot spots.